80 Anthropology and Archaeology

 Courses

-Anthropology Mini Lectures: A collective resource for online teaching in the time of COVID19 (CC BY-NC-SA)
+Anthropology Mini Lectures: A collective resource for online teaching in the time of COVID19 by various (CC BY-NC-SA).

 A platform for anthropologists (and those anthropology adjacent) to create and share 10-30 minute videos and accompanying texts and pedagogical resources (slides, film clips, lesson plans/assignments suitable for online submission) as a way to supplement, enliven, and collectivize the work we are all already doing to take our courses online.